MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/gdpr-summary.md

 This article helps you and your organization comply with the European Union's General Data Protection Regulation (GDPR).
 This article not only describes what Microsoft is doing to comply with the GDPR but also shares examples of steps you can take to support GDPR compliance when using Dynamics 365 Virtual Agent for Customer Service.

-   **Note:**   Because access to your virtual agent is managed by your Azure Active Directory (Azure AD) tenant administrator, other users with admin permissions have access to your virtual agent content.
+   **Note:**   Because access to your bot is managed by your Azure Active Directory (Azure AD) tenant administrator, other users with admin permissions have access to your bot content.

 ## Prerequisites